shabazmotan/Stock-Data-Analysis/README.md

-Purpose was too analyze multiple years of stock data using VBA-Excel.
+Purpose was to analyze multiple years of stock data using VBA-Excel.
 I created a script that loops through all the stocks for one year and outputs the following information:
  -The ticker symbol
  -Yearly change from the opening price at the beginning of a given year to the closing price at the end of that year.
  -The percentage change from the opening price at the beginning of a given year to the closing price at the end of that year.